omise/omise-ios/README.md

 }
 ```

-### Authorizing Payment
+### Authorizing payment

 Some payment methods require the customers to authorize the payment via an authorized URL.
-This includes the [3-D Secure verification](https://docs.opn.ooo/fraud-protection#3-d-secure), [Internet Banking payment](https://docs.opn.ooo/internet-banking), [Alipay](https://docs.opn.ooo/alipay).
-The Opn Payments iOS SDK provides a built-in class to do the authorization.
+This includes [3-D Secure verification](https://docs.opn.ooo/fraud-protection#3-d-secure), [Internet Banking payment](https://docs.opn.ooo/internet-banking), [Alipay](https://docs.opn.ooo/alipay).
+The Opn Payments iOS SDK provides a built-in class to authorize payments.

-On payment methods that require opening the external app (e.g. mobile banking app) to authorize the transaction, set the *return_uri* to a **deeplink** or **applink** to be able to open the merchant app.
-Else, after the card holder completes authorizing the transaction on the external app, the flow redirects to the normal link in the *return_uri* and opens it on the browser app, and therefore results in the payment not being completed.
+On payment methods that require opening the external application (e.g. mobile banking application) to authorize the transaction, set the *return_uri* to a **deeplink** or **applink** to be able to open the merchant application.
+Else, after the card holder completes authorizing the transaction on the external application, the flow redirects to the normal link in the *return_uri* and opens it on the browser application, and therefore results in the payment not being completed.

-#### Using built-in Authorizing Payment view controller
+#### Using built-in authorizing payment view controller

-You can use the built-in Authorizing Payment view controller by creating an instance of `OmiseAuthorizingPaymentViewController` and set it with `authorized URL` provided with the charge and expected `return URL` patterns created by merchants.
+You can use the built-in authorizing payment view controller by creating an instance of `OmiseAuthorizingPaymentViewController`, and setting it with `authorized URL` provided with the charge and expected `return URL` patterns that you create.

 ##### Create an `OmiseAuthorizingPaymentViewController` by code